 Conclusions: There is a need to increase the longevity of artificial joints, and one contribution toward this goal is by increasing the fatigue life of bone cement in cemented joints.
 Irregular microand nano-particles incorporated into the microstructure of the bone cement to absorb energy and slow crack propagation will increase the life of the material.
-From all quantities tested the specimens that revealed the highest fracture toughness values were the ones with 10% of additive in their composition.
-The one group that has the higher average fracture toughness value is the one with 10%additive cross-linked PMMA particles (1.46 MPa·m^{1/2} versus 1.45 MPa $m^{1/2}$ in the control group), however the difference was not significant.
-Specimens were not pre-fatigued prior to testing, we believe that this influences the final result.
-Nano indentantion, pre-fatigue and fatigue tests until failure are in progress to give a better understanding of the fracture mechanics, crack propagation, and overall changes in mechanical properties due to the new additives.
+Specimens with the cross-linked additive revealed the best results, with increase in value of about 41% when compared to the control samples (2.24·MPa m^{1/2} versus 1.59 MPa·m^{1/2} in the control group).
+Fracture toughness results are very promising, nano indentation, fatigue tests until failure and tensile tests are in progress, they will provide us with a better understanding of the fracture mechanics, crack propagation, and overall changes in mechanical properties due to the new additives.